jitendramishra1024/computerVisionProjects/README.md

    FORMAT: All images are RGB images of 300 pixels wide by 200 pixels high in .png format.
 The images are separated in three sub-folders named 'rock', 'paper' and 'scissors' according to their respective class.

-   We have one folder for individual prediction as well
+   We have one folder for individual prediction as well How to use :
+   1. To train the model
+   put dataset.zip in MyDrive/colabNotebooks
+   and run RPS_Classifier_CNN .ipynb
+   2.To do individual prediction
+   use  rps_individual_prediction folder  in google MyDrive/colabNotebooks
+   3.To predict using saved model use RPS_Individual_prediction